 We may think we have the solution by “offsetting” our bad behavior by purchasing carbon credits (probably the biggest scam in modern history), when in fact, we are just trying to distract attention away from our bad business practices with a soul-less line item on a tax return.

-To be truly socially responsible means to do so in all our actions and words.
 It is not easy, but we can make baby steps toward this ideal, one day at a time.

 To be fair, I understand the challenges of transitioning to a plant-based diet.
 Although, it is much easier in 2024 than it was when I started in 1980.
 On top of that, no two people have the same biological makeup or circumstances, so diet is a very personal matter.
 However, we have to remember that while a company is legally considered an individual, it is ultimately operated by the consciousness of a board of directors.
 A company cannot decide by itself how it functions.
 It is not a living thing like we are.
 So while the IRS treats it like a person, it is the people who run the company that have the responsibility to do the right thing on behalf of the company.